SpectroFinance/SpectroCoin-Merchant-API/README.md

 # Merchant key pair

-You should create key pair (private and public keys) ([Wiki](http://en.wikipedia.org/wiki/Public-key_cryptography)) for your requests to be signed and validated by Spectro Coin.
+You should create key pair (private and public keys) ([Wiki](http://en.wikipedia.org/wiki/Public-key_cryptography)) for your requests to be signed and validated by SpectroCoin.
 **Private key** must be kept safely by merchant without any disclosure.
-**Public key** must be inserted into configuration of specific Spectro Coin API (Create/Edit form of API details).
+**Public key** must be inserted into configuration of specific SpectroCoin API (Create/Edit form of API details).
 This key will be used to check signature validity of any merchant API request signed by specific merchant and API.

 ## Generate with OpenSSL